Wanted! Eiichiro Oda Before One Piece

 Wanted!
-Eiichiro Oda Short Stories is a single volume manga anthology collection of five short stories written and illustrated by Eiichiro Oda, published by Shueisha in November 1998.
+Eiichiro Oda Short Stories (WANTED! 尾田栄一郎短編集, WANTED!
+Oda Eiichirō Tanhenshū) is a single volume manga anthology collection of five short stories written and illustrated by Eiichiro Oda, published by Shueisha in November 1998.
 The stories include Wanted!, Oda's first professional work, which won a second prize Tezuka Award in 1992 when he was 17 years old, and two stories that tie into Oda's best-known work, One Piece: Monsters, retroactively included as a precursor, and Romance Dawn, which developed characters and concepts.
 The collection was licensed by Viz Media and published in November 2024 as Wanted!
 Eiichiro Oda Before One Piece with an English translation by Stephen Paul.

 Collected stories

 Wanted!
 (1992)

-Gill Bastar, a young gunman in the American western frontier, attracts the notice of a bounty hunter, but after Bastar shoots him dead in self-defense, the bounty hunter's ghost haunts and possesses Bastar.
+Gill Bastar, a young gunman in the American western frontier, attracts the notice of a bounty hunter but after Bastar shoots him dead in self-defense, the bounty hunter's ghost haunts and possesses Bastar.
 Eventually, the ghost forces Bastar to reveal himself to notorious hitman Sino Phoenix and during the ensuing duel, Bastar prevails.

+Gill Bastar would later be used by Eiichiro Oda as a secondary character in the One Piece manga.